AWS Tools for Windows PowerShell

 • Whether the key material expires (ExpirationModel) and, if so, when (ValidTo).
 For help with this choice, see Setting an expiration time in the Key Management Service Developer Guide.
 If you set an expiration date, KMS deletes the key material from the KMS key on the specified date, making the KMS key unusable.
 To use the KMS key in cryptographic operations again, you must reimport the same key material.
 However, you can delete and reimport the key material at any time, including before the key material expires.
 Each time you reimport, you can eliminate or reset the expiration time.

 When this operation is successful, the key state of the KMS key changes from PendingImport to Enabled, and you can use the KMS key in cryptographic operations.
+For single-Region, symmetric encryption keys, you will need to import all of the key materials associated with the KMS key to change its state to Enabled.
+Use the ListKeyRotations operation to list the ID and import state of each key material associated with a KMS key.
 If this operation fails, use the exception to help determine the problem.
 If the error is related to the key material, the import token, or wrapping key, use GetParametersForImport to get a new public key and import token for the KMS key and repeat the import procedure.
-For help, see How To Import Key Material in the Key Management Service Developer Guide.
+For help, see Create a KMS key with imported key material in the Key Management Service Developer Guide.
 The KMS key that you use for this operation must be in a compatible key state.
 For details, see Key states of KMS keys in the Key Management Service Developer Guide.
 Cross-account use: No. You cannot perform this operation on a KMS key in a different Amazon Web Services account.
 Required permissions: kms:ImportKeyMaterial (key policy) Related operations:Eventual consistency: The KMS API follows an eventual consistency model.
 For more information, see KMS eventual consistency.

 Parameters